 2. Different Needz Foundation

-The Different Needz Foundation provides individuals with disabilities and special needs with technology and assistive devices to enhance their quality of life.
-They offer free iPads as part of their assistive technology program to help individuals with disabilities stay connected and access educational and entertainment resources.
+The Different Needz Foundation is a non-profit organization that provides individuals with disabilities and special needs with access to technology and assistive devices to enhance their quality of life.
+As part of their assistive technology program, they offer free iPads to help individuals with disabilities stay connected and access educational and entertainment resources.

-The foundation is dedicated to making technology accessible, regardless of financial or physical limitations.
-It provides ongoing support and training to ensure the devices are used to their full potential.
+The foundation is dedicated to making technology accessible to all, regardless of financial or physical limitations.
+They work with families and individuals to assess their needs and provide the appropriate technology and devices to meet those needs.
+They also provide ongoing support and training to ensure that the devices are used to their full potential.

 3. iTaalk Foundation